 Meyer lemon is the not-so-secret ingredient in this Lemon Pistachio Shortbread recipe.
-Swap the (standard) lemon juice in this recipe with one heaping tablespoon of Moroccan paste, for the added dimension of flavor that comes from citrus cured in sea salt, allspice, cinnamon and Bay leaf.
+Swap (standard) lemon juice with one heaping tablespoon of Moroccan paste for the added dimension of flavor that comes from citrus cured in sea salt, allspice, cinnamon and Bay leaf.

 1 cup unsalted butter softened

 ¾ cup powered sugar (confectioner's or icing sugar)

 ¼ tsp salt less if using salted butter